Chinese Thanksgiving and Native American History Month Books

 Magic School Bus First Thanksgiving 第一次感恩节

-With the magical yellow school bus, teacher Ms. Frizzle takes her students back to the Mayflower, crossing the Atlantic and adjusting to life in America.
+With the magical yellow school bus, teacher Ms. Frizzle takes her students back to the Mayflower, where they cross the Atlantic and adjust to life in America.

 Native Americans, including Squanto, are shown as helping the pilgrims learn to plant and survive, and they feast together at the end of the story.

-Although this Thanksgiving book skimps on the Native American perspective, it can be a helpful conversation starter for kids to understand how history has been taught in the United States.
+Note: This English and Chinese Thanksgiving book skimps on the Native American perspective.
+However, it can be a helpful conversation starter for kids to understand how history has been taught in the United States.

 The First Thanksgiving book 第一次感恩节 is part of the Magic School Bus Bridge Books 桥梁版 series.
 Luka Reading Robot narrates the Chinese edition in Mandarin.